mumtozbek/cash-manager/README.md

 # cash-manager
-A small sale management program written in Delphi.
+A small sale management desktop app written in Delphi (for windows).